Teri Polo: Career

-In 2013, Teri was cast in a lead role in the ABC Family series The Fosters.
-Polo played San Diego police officer Stef Adams Foster, opposite Sherri Saum, playing her wife Lena Adams Foster.
+In 2013, Polo was cast in a lead role in the ABC Family series The Fosters.
+She played San Diego police officer Stef Adams Foster, opposite Sherri Saum, playing her wife Lena Adams Foster.
 Together they parented five biological, foster and adopted children and fostered more along the way.

-In 2014 Teri starred in The Christmas Shepherd as the character Sally; an author living in a small town in Massachusetts whom is devastated when Buddy, the German Shepherd runs away during a storm.
+In 2014, Polo starred in The Christmas Shepherd as the character Sally, an author living in a small town in Massachusetts who is devastated when her German Shepherd runs away during a storm.

-In 2016 Polo narrated Daniel Errico's modern fairy tale short film "Rosaline".
+In 2016, Polo narrated Daniel Errico's modern fairy tale short film "Rosaline".
 In 2019 she returned to animation (and LGBT-themed narratives) as Saylor the raven in Shabnam Rezaei's The Bravest Knight, the 13-episode Hulu animated series based on Errico's book.

 After The Fosters ended its five-season run, Polo continued the role in guest appearances on the spinoff Good Trouble.
 In July 2020, the cast and producers of The Fosters united for a virtual table read of the pilot episode to benefit the Actors Fund, to help provide COVID-19 relief.

 Polo has guest-starred on many TV shows, including The Practice, Felicity, Chicago Hope, Numb3rs, Sports Night, Frasier, Ghost Whisperer, Medium, Law & Order: LA, Castle and Criminal Minds.

 Continuing to blend movies and television in her career, Polo took roles in JL Ranch and its sequel The Wedding Gift, All For Nikki, Deadly Switch, The Ravine, and Fourth Grade.
-Her return to television brought Teri full circle to her first love, dance, when she landed the role of former ballet dancer Julia in the Fox series The Big Leap, opposite Scott Foley and Piper Perabo.
+Her return to television brought Polo full circle to her first love, dance, when she landed the role of former ballet dancer Julia in the Fox series The Big Leap, opposite Scott Foley and Piper Perabo.

 Personal life

 In April 1997, Polo married photographer Anthony Moore.
-They have a son together, Griffin (born 2002).
+They have a son together.
 In 2003, Polo and Moore divorced.

 In 2006, while on the set of a video, Polo met drummer Jamie Wollam.
-They moved in together and had a daughter, Bayley, in 2007, but broke up in 2012.
+They moved in together and welcomed a daughter.
+Polo and Wollam ended their relationship in 2012.